 My unfiltered review of TranslattePress, the WordPress translation plugin

-TranslattePress is a plugin I've had installed on my site since 2022.
-It allows me to translate the site into +15 different languages.
+TranslattePress is a plugin that I installed on my website in 2022.
+It allows me to translate the site into more than 15 different languages.

-The first 6 months we think the plugin is really great, and it is, it's really good, but the more the site ages with this plugin, the more it becomes almost catastrophic, I'm going to explain the bad points of translattePress and why I can't recommend it at the moment.
+For the first six months, we thought the plugin was really great, and it is really good, but the longer the site ages with this plugin, the more catastrophic it becomes.
+I'll explain the downsides of TranslatePress and why I can't recommend it at this time.

 Information :

-I decided to write this article after sending dozens if not hundreds of feedback e-mails to Translattepress support, some of which date back to last year.
+I decided to write this article after sending dozens, maybe even hundreds, of emails to Translattepress support, some of which date back to last year.

 The big problem with TranslattePress:

-It translates everything, but when I say everything, I mean that if you make articles about games such as SUTOM, a game in French, the word of the day = PATATE, the plugin will translate it into the 15 languages and so it will cost you a few euros.
-Of course, the articles won't make any visits in the other languages, and if someone in another language wants to test the game, they won't be able to answer PATATE because they'll see POTATO.
+It translates everything, but when I say everything, I mean that if you write articles about games such as SUTOM, a game in French, the word of the day = PATATE, the plugin will translate it into 15 languages and therefore it will cost you a few euros.
+Of course, the articles will not be viewed in other languages, and if someone in another language wants to test the game, they will not be able to answer PATATE because they will see POTATO.
 (With more complex words

-I've calculated that I've had to spend over €2,000 on translating articles that were only useful in French.
-You're going to say to me, the plugin must surely have a button to deactivate the translation when the article is created.
-And unfortunately NO, that's the modification I asked them for at the end of 2022, a button to deactivate the translation of this particular article or page, but still nothing...
+I calculated that I had to spend over €2,000 on translations for articles that were only useful in French.
+You might say that the plugin must surely have a button to disable translation when creating an article.
+Well, unfortunately NO, that's the change I asked them to make at the end of 2022, a button to disable translation for that particular article or page, but still nothing...

-The only thing that's been available since the beginning = "Do not translate certain paths" but this means that the site has to have categories in the URLS, but in SEO terms this isn't advisable.
-And this means that on an existing site, if you add this modification and make 301s, all the site's URLS will change.
+The only thing that has been available from the start is “Do not translate certain paths,” but this means that the site must have categories in the URLs, which is not recommended in SEO.
+This means that on an existing site, this change must be added and 301 redirects must be created, and all of the site's URLs will change.

 It creates hundreds of thousands of 404s: